arthur-vianaa/Portfolio/README.md

 # Arthur's Portfolio
-My portfolio of personal achievements and completed or ongoing projects from Grade 9 until the current days.
+My portfolio of personal achievements and completed or ongoing projects from Grade 9 to the current days.
 ## Introduction
-Hello!
-My name is Arthur, I am a current Grade 12 brazilian student applying to undergraduate programs deeply interested in engineering and computer science and will graduate by the end of 2024.
-In this portfolio, I will briefly discuss about my skills, projects and achievements throughout my high school life.
-This file is constantly being updated (especially as my coding skills improve).
+My name is Arthur, I am a current computer engineer brazilian student.
+In this portfolio, I will briefly discuss about my skills, projects and achievements throughout my high school and in-campus life.
+This file will be updated through time (especially as my coding skills improve).
-## Early High School Years
-### Brazilian Curriculum
-I engaged into a 13-course curriculum, developing strong foundational skills across diverse subjects and areas while also improving grades over the course of years by adopting new study methods and adapting to the high-demanding educational system.
 ### Cultura Inglesa (2015-2022):
 I have completed a comprehensive English course (695 hours), starting in my early childhood, enhancing my language skills and opening opportunities for international experiences.
 [Certificate]()